kchen3157/FPGA-Prototyping-Experiments/ch_5/exp_05_01a/readme.md

 4. Replace the rising detectors in Section 5.3.3 with dual-edge detectors and verify their operations.
     - Implemented in exp_05_01a.
 5. Repeat steps 1 to 4 for a Mealy machine–based design.

+## Implementation
+This
+A slow clock of around 6.25 MHz is used in this implementation.
+The top routes the detector input to the first switch, and outputs the slow clock, raw switch, and edge detect to pmod ja0, ja1, and ja2 respectively.